 Capitalize on your receptionist’s skills and strengths

-Once you’ve hired a receptionist, try to encourage them (and all of your employees!) to use the special skills and talents they have.
-As time goes on, this might mean tweaking the job description to play to your receptionist’s strengths.
-For instance, if your receptionist is adept with social media, maybe you’ll want them to participate in your social media strategy and execution.
+Once you’ve hired a receptionist, encourage them (along with all of your employees!) to capitalize on their special skills and talents.
+This could mean tweaking the job description to play to your receptionist’s strengths as time goes on.
+For instance, if your receptionist is adept with social media, you’ll want to bring them into your social media strategy and execution.
 If they have website management skills, perhaps they can help support your online team.
-Et cetera.
+You get the gist.
 This strategy can pay off for both your receptionist and your business.
 According to Gallup, workers who use their strengths every day are happier, more productive, more engaged, and less likely to quit.

 For maximum efficiency, automate where you can

 Most companies automate at least some everyday office tasks in areas like accounting, data backup, and social media.
-Automation not only improves accuracy and speed – it also boosts productivity and profits.
+Automation not only improves accuracy and speed, it also boosts productivity and profits.
 Your front office is no exception.
-Even if you have a receptionist, consider automating some reception tasks – such as check-in, badging, and employee notification.
+Even if you have a receptionist, consider automating some of the more menial reception tasks – such as check-in, printing, and employee notification.
 Automated reception increases efficiency by: